aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 2. Set up Auth configuration

 The Amplify Auth category provides an interface for authenticating a user.
 Behind the scenes, it provides the necessary authorization to the other Amplify categories.
-It comes with default, built-in support for Amazon Cognito User Pool and Identity Pool.
+It comes with default, built-in support for Amazon Cognito User Pools and Identity Pools.

 Add the Amplify Auth category to your project by running the following command:
 ```